Our thinking

 Laws/Regulations directly regulating AI (the “AI Regulations”)

-The Basic Act on the Development of Artificial Intelligence and the Establishment of Foundation for Trustworthiness (the "AI Act") was passed at the National Assembly's plenary session on December 27, 2024 and is set to become effective on January 22, 2026.1 The AI Act seeks to not only promote the AI industry, but also to protect its users by fostering a more secure ecosystem through stringent notice and certification requirements.
+The Basic Act on the Development of Artificial Intelligence and the Establishment of Foundation for Trustworthiness (the "AI Act") was passed at the National Assembly's plenary session on December 27, 2024 and entered into force on January 22, 2026.1 The AI Act seeks to not only promote the AI industry, but also to protect its users by fostering a more secure ecosystem through stringent notice and certification requirements.

 Status of the AI Regulations